Chart Color Schemes

 Employment

-Murwillumbah Surrounds has a skilled workforce with diverse sector representation.
-The unemployment rate is 3.8% as of June 2025.
+Murwillumbah Surrounds has an unemployment rate of 4.3% as of September 2025.
+It has a skilled workforce with diverse sector representation.

-There are 4,925 residents employed while the unemployment rate is 0.2% higher than Rest of NSW's rate of 3.7%.
+There are 5,023 residents in work while the unemployment rate is 0.5% higher than Rest of NSW's rate of 3.8%.
 Workforce participation is lower at 53.7%, compared to Rest of NSW's 56.4%.
-Leading employment industries among residents include health care & social assistance, construction, and agriculture, forestry & fishing.
-Agriculture, forestry & fishing has particularly notable concentration with employment levels at 1.8 times the regional average.
+Leading employment industries include health care & social assistance, construction, and agriculture, forestry & fishing.
+The area has a notable concentration in agriculture, forestry & fishing, with employment levels at 1.8 times the regional average.

 Frequently Asked Questions - Employment